fredclausen/nixos/README.md

 6. Copy your generated `/etc/nixos/hardware-configuration.nix` into
    that directory.
 7. In `flake.nix`, update the `{nixos|darwin}Configurations.<system>` entry to
    point to your renamed system directory.
 Each of the `mk{Nixos|Darwin}System` has some global configuration options.
    The name documents what they do, and you will want to change them.
-Very likely, you will want to ALSO set the `stateVersion` to the most recent NixOS release (I started my Nix journey when 24.11 was the most recent), which at this current time is `25.05`.
+   Very likely, you will want to ALSO set the `stateVersion` to the most recent NixOS release which at this current time is `25.05`.
 8. Build and switch:

 ```bash